Advising Guidelines

 Overview of the Process

 There are three opportunities for you to ultimately enroll in four full credit courses for the fall semester: Pre-Registration Planning, Pre-Registration Adjustment and Drop/Add.
-The first phase will be building a ranked pre-pre-registration plan in July.
+The first phase will be building a ranked pre-pre-registration plan in August.
 First-year students will be ranking seven first-year seminars and seven introductory courses and transfers will be ranking seven introductory and/or upper-level courses from the vast array of offerings listed in WesMaps.
 Please take your time and look over the course listing in depth so that you can create a balanced and diverse plan of study.
 Use the guidelines and videos below to help you think about that plan of study and the courses in which you would like to be enrolled.
-Your scheduled courses will appear in your WesPortal in late August, and you will meet with your faculty advisor for an in-depth discussion about your plan of study and educational goals.
-Your advisor will need to give final approval to your course selections.
+Your scheduled courses will appear in your WesPortal in mid-August, and you will meet with your faculty advisor for an in-depth discussion about your plan of study and educational goals.
+When you arrive on campus, your advisor will need to give final approval to your course selections.

 Placement Tests and AP/IB CreditWesleyan offers placement tests in order for you to enroll in the appropriate level of a language, math or science course.
 You will be eligible to rank the math and language courses with pre-requisites during pre-registration planning once you have received the course recommendation from your placement test.
-Therefore, it is important that you complete the appropriate placement tests by July 7.
+Therefore, it is important that you complete the appropriate placement tests prior to the end of July.
 This applies to transfer students as well, if there is a course on the college transcript that demonstrates a level of knowledge.

 Academic Peer Advisor Rubye Peyser discusses the importance of students taking the placement tests.

 Advanced Placement and International Baccalaureate credit that is posted to your Wesleyan transcript may also serve as a pre-requisite for some courses.
-Some departments require that you take a certain course at Wesleyan before they will allow AP or IB credit to be posted.
 Make sure that the College Board has sent your scores directly to the Wesleyan Registrar’s Office.
-Ditto for transfer students.
+The same applies to transfer students.

 Academic Peer Advisor Eki Ramadhan provides information about posting pre-matriculant credits like AP and IB.